leehaesung/iotf-rtd/docs/gateways/mqtt.rst

 a message or subscribes to a topic on behalf of another device, that device will automatically be registered if it does not already exist.

-Registration requests from gateway devices are throttled to 10 pending requests at a time.
+Registration requests from gateway devices are throttled to 128 pending requests at a time.
 If trying to connect many new devices to a gateway which have not previously been registered, then there may be some delay in the registration of the devices through the gateway.

-Gateway devices are limited to 500 active devices at a time.
-If exceeded, publish and subscribe requests for new devices will be dropped.
-The count is reset on gateway disconnect.

 .. warning::
   If the gateway fails to automatically register a device, then it will not attempt to register that device again for a short